kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

  - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go` at this time

- - Package `KfApp` interface and related types for ease of use by kfctl and gcp-click-to-deploy
+ - Package `KfApp` interface and related types for ease of use by kfctl and (later) gcp-click-to-deploy

 ## API and Packaging